Appraisers are paid for their thinking, as well as some other skills. If there is no thinking, it can be called an “Automated” appraisal.

 Of course, we all know that we achieve worthiness by supporting our belief.
 Fortunately, USPAP (Uniform Standards of Professional Appraisal Practice) give us clear rules on how to do worthy support.
 There are two clear rules for scope of work which is “acceptable.”

 First, regularly intended users are generally lenders, for “federally related transactions.”
-Their expectation at a base level is that a deal will be made.
-If this expectation is not met, it used to translate to the words “you screwed up our deal!”
-Today, it is politely called a reconsideration of value (ROV).
+Their expectation, at a base level, is that a deal will be made.
+If this expectation is not met, well, it’s translated to the words “you screwed up our deal!”
+Today, it’s politely called a reconsideration of value (ROV).
 You can change the words, but a stinky flower is still a stinky flower.
 (This single issue is probably the core of our last two real estate-related market crashes.)

 Second, like my peers — do not venture into any new available data, logic, facts, analytic power, or critical analysis methods.
 Stick to four or five comps which are convenient, support your belief, and reflect your very, very careful judgment.
 Trust me, I know a good comp when I see a good comp!
 No need to do market analysis when you have such excellent judgment.
 (Or just do it later, if they yell at you.)